omarequalmars/Pairs-Trading-Tutorial/README.md

 - Finding the optimal pairs of stocks using the minimum distance approach, which minimizes the sum of squared deviations between the normalized prices of each pair.
 - Testing the cointegration of each pair using the augmented Dickey-Fuller (ADF) test and the Johansen test.
 - Developing a trading strategy based on the z-score of the spread between each pair, which indicates the deviation from the long-term equilibrium.
-- Evaluating the performance of the strategy using various metrics, such as cumulative returns, Sharpe ratio, maximum drawdown, and hit ratio.

 ## References